DerJesko/expterminator/README.md

 ## Input Format (∀-Exp+Res Proof)

+The input format for the quantified boolean formula is [QDIMACS](http://www.qbflib.org/qdimacs.html).

-Forall Expansion Resolution Proof Trace
+### Forall Expansion Resolution Proof Trace

 This is a simple extension of the sat trace format.
 The main difference is that this format needs to introduce the annotations that are used for each expanded